BLACK LIVES MATTER

 Cameras and spotlights have exposed the brutality of racism in our nation and in our cities.
 We are outraged, and we join in protest.
 You may have noticed the Black Lives Matter banner at the top of our website.
 It is not an empty message, nor is it denial that every life matters.
 In a year with grave needs and uncertainty, we are sure of one thing.
 We place a premium on the local leadership of Black Americans, the Latinx community, and others who have been marginalized.

-In the balance of 2020 and beyond, we will fund actions and initiatives that are bold, imaginative, resourceful, and ingenious aimed at dismantling systemic, institutionalized, cultural, structural, and abject interpersonal racism and corresponding methods of asserting hierarchy.
+In 2020, through 2021, and beyond, we will fund actions and initiatives that are bold, imaginative, resourceful, and ingenious aimed at dismantling systemic, institutionalized, cultural, structural, and abject interpersonal racism and corresponding methods of asserting hierarchy.
 Violence and distortions have caused centuries of harm to Black, Latinx, Native, Arab, and Asian Americans in addition to groups targeted by misguided differentiation of sexual orientation, religion, disability, creed, and gender.
 The wounds in our community have lasted all of our own and our ancestors’ lifetimes; and, they are acutely raw.
 There has never been a more compelling time for steadfast resolve to effect radical change.
 We have a threat from Covid-19 that both exacerbates the inequities and makes relevant action a matter of great urgency.

-At the start of 2020, we named our focused response to a then new pandemic that is Covid-19.
+At the onset of grave illness in 2020, we named our focused response to a then new pandemic that is Covid-19.
 We began with concern about the virus’s disproportionate effects on already vulnerable communities.
 Make no mistake: we are not abandoning our concern for those affected by Covid-19.
 Rather, we are honing and narrowing the definition of our focus yet again.
 Data demonstrates the injustice that Black and Latinx communities have suffered grievous numbers of infections and deaths.
 The privilege of rooms in homes transformed into remote workspace rests disproportionately in white and suburban regions.
 Urban neighborhoods have not experienced commensurate safeguards.